pkaishian/code_conduct/code-of-conduct.md

     We recognize that, as an inter-institutional group of researchers, our authority to impose academic and professional sanctions is limited.
 Given these circumstances, however, we will administer outcomes and sanctions resulting from conduct investigations such that:

-    a.
-All sanctions and outcomes are administered in a manner that is fair and appropriate to the findings of the investigations;
+    1. All sanctions and outcomes are administered in a manner that is fair and appropriate to the findings of the investigations;

-    b.
-Results of investigations where there is a finding of misconduct will be reported to the offender's funding entity, employer, and/or academic institution;
+    2. Results of investigations where there is a finding of misconduct will be reported to the offender's funding entity, employer, and/or academic institution;

-    c.
-When appropriate, sanctions may include, but not be limited to:
+    3. When appropriate, sanctions may include, but not be limited to:

       1. Official reprimand;
       2. Demotion in author lists and other forms of professional recognition for participation in the project;